keithalewis/papers/capm/epst.md

 A _portfolio_ $\xi\in\mathbf{R}_I$ represents the number of shares initially purchased in each instrument where $\mathbf{R}_I = (\mathbf{R}^I)^*$ is the _dual vector space_ of $\mathbf{R}^I$.
 Recall
-the dual space of a vector space $X$ consists of all bounded _linear functionals_ on $X$.
+the dual of a vector space $X$ consists of all bounded _linear functionals_ on $X$.
 The _dual pairing_ of a linear functional $x^*\colon X\to\mathbf{R}$ is $\langle x,x^* \rangle = x^*(x)$ for $x\in X$.
 If $\mathcal{B}(X,Y)$ is the space of bounded linear transformations